ShinojShayin/cowinnotify/README.md

 # Cowin Notify (Browser-Based Notification only)

-## A simple vaccine availability monitor for web-browser.
+## A simple indian pincode based vaccine availability monitor for web-browser.

 This website use [CoWIN](https://www.cowin.gov.in/home) India API to monitor vaccine availability in india.